JonnyAsh/OOP_ASMIS/README.md

     val = False

 # Password must have one uppercase letter.
-if not any(char.isupper() for char in Password):print('Password should have at least one uppercase letter')
+if not any(char.isupper() for char in Password):
-    val = False
+    print('Password should have at least one uppercase letter') val = False

 # Password must have one uppercase letter.